Mortgage Basics

 If interest rates are high, should I get a 30-year mortgage?

 A longer amortization can help make mortgage payments more affordable when interest rates are high.
-Consider the financial impact of paying more interest over a longer period when determining if going with a longer amortization is worth the short-term benefits.
+Consider the financial impact of paying more interest over a longer period when determining if the short-term benefits outweigh the short-term benefits.
 Choosing the most suitable amortization will be a personal choice based on your financial situation and short and long-term goals.

 When is a 30-year amortization most suitable?

-30-year amortizations are most suitable for investment properties and refinance where you may want to take advantage of the Smith Manoeuver, access equity in your home, or need the cash flow to improve your current financial situation.
-It may also make sense if you are incorporated and will guarantee the mortgage through or for your corporation.
+30-year uninsured amortizations are most suitable for investment properties and refinances, where you may want to take advantage of the Smith Manoeuver, access equity in your home, or need the cash flow to improve your current financial situation.
+This may also make sense if you are incorporated and will guarantee the mortgage through or for your corporation.

 Thinking About A 30-Year Mortgage?
 Contact A Mortgage Pro Today.